 Restrictions in the negotiability of shares

-a) In the event of a shareholder wishing to sell or give away one of more ‘A’ shares, these shall be offered to the Board of Directors on behalf of the other ‘A’ shareholders at a price which must not exceed the average of the prices established as buying prices for the shares on Nasdaq OMX Copenhagen A/S during the three months preceding the offer plus 5%.
+a) In the event of a shareholder wishing to sell or give away one of more A shares, these shall be offered to the Board of Directors on behalf of the other A shareholders at a price which must not exceed the average of the prices established as buying prices for the shares on Nasdaq Copenhagen A/S during the three months preceding the offer plus 5%.
 The offer shall be accompanied by a certificate from a bank or a stockbroker concerning the said average price.
 The Board of Directors shall notify shareholders with a pre-emption right forthwith in writing about any offer received.
 The preemption right shall be conditional upon acquisition of the whole of the shareholding offered.
-If there has been no trading during the three preceding months, the ‘A’ shares to be sold shall be offered at a price not exceeding the probable value established by Nasdaq OMX Copenhagen A/S as buying price for the ‘B’ shares on the basis of one month’s offering and according to a certificate from a stockbroker plus 5%.
-The Board of Directors shall inform the shareholder concerned, within thirty days of receipt of such an offer, as to whether any of the other ‘A’ shareholders wish to acquire the shareholding in question.
+If there has been no trading during the three preceding months, the A shares to be sold shall be offered at a price not exceeding the probable value established by Nasdaq Copenhagen A/S as buying price for the B shares on the basis of one month’s offering and according to a certificate from a stockbroker plus 5%.
+The Board of Directors shall inform the shareholder concerned, within thirty (30) days of receipt of such an offer, as to whether any of the other A shareholders wish to acquire the shareholding in question.

 c) Similar rules shall apply in the case of compulsory sale through an insolvent estate, other form of estate administration or proceedings taken by creditors individually.

-d) Exempt from the above provisions are the passing of shares to heirs of the body or family foundations.
+d) Exempt from the above provisions is the passing of shares to heirs of the body or family foundations.

-‘B’ shares shall be issued to bearer, but may be registered in the name of the holder in the Company’s Register of Shareholders, which shall be kept by VP Investor Services A/S.
+The B shares shall be registered shares and shall be registered in the name of the holder in the Company’s Register of Shareholders, which shall be kept by VP Investor Services A/S.

 b) If one or more shares are lost, the lost share(s) may be replaced at the holder’s expense as soon as he provides the Company with proof of legal cancellation of the lost share(s).
 Such proof may be obtained in accordance with the rules on cancellation without order of the court.

-d) No shareholder shall be under an obligation to have his shares redeemed either wholly or in part.
+d) No shareholder shall be under an obligation to have his shares redeemed either in whole or in part.

-e) No shares shall carry special rights, except as provided herein with respect to the voting rights attaching to ‘A’ shares and ‘B’ shares (Article 4), the pre-emption right of the ‘A’ shareholders and ‘B’ shareholders in connection with increases of the share capital (Articles 4 and 5), the negotiability of the ‘A’ shares (Article 6) and the right to dividends (Article 20).
+e) No shares shall carry special rights, except as provided herein with respect to the voting rights attaching to A shares and B shares (Article 4), the pre-emption right of A shareholders and B shareholders in connection with increases of the share capital (Article 4), the negotiability of the A shares (Article 5) and the right to dividends (Article 19).